How To Create A Successful London Job Relocation

 Moving Costs – The Physical Move

-Removal costs, storage (less space in London – trust me on this cost being a factor) and insurances can cost up to £10,000 or more if you’re moving a household to London from the other side of the world.
-Factor in pet relocation costs, if you have them, and additional expenses for children (school search and school registration) and your moving costs start to mount up.
+Removal costs, storage (less space in London – trust me, this cost is a factor), and insurance can cost up to £10,000 or more if you’re moving a household to London from the other side of the world.
+Factor in pet relocation costs, if you have them, and additional expenses for children (school search and school registration), and your moving costs start to mount up.
 Visas may also be a considerable cost and should be factored in as part of the overall cost of moving to London from abroad.

 Living in London